-In 2022, there were 18,521 many-stemmed dudleya in the mitigation sites.
-This is an increase from the 8,660 many-stemmed dudleya plants in 2021.
-As 2022 was a drought year, the sites were given supplemental water in January and February.
-Seeding took place on two additional natural rock outcrops and on a portion of artificial rock outcrop 2.
+In 2023, there were 19,574 many-stemmed dudleyas in the mitigation plots.
+This is an increase from the 18,521 many-stemmed dudleya plants in 2022.
+Seeding took place on four additional natural rock outcrops and four additional large road cuts.
 Additional mitigation projects have been implemented and will continue to be implemented to increase the number of many-stemmed dudleyas in the mitigation sites until the 1:1 mitigation ratio is met.
 The number of impacted many-stemmed dudleyas is 25,572.